francisojeah/0g-serving-broker/api/integration/README.md

       - Update `privateKeys` to the private key of your wallet for the 0G blockchain.

    2. Save the modified file as `./provider/config.local.yaml`.
-   3. Start the provider agent
+   3. Start the provider broker

       ```sh
       docker compose -f ./provider/docker-compose.yml up -d

-      # It costs around a few minutes to start, the agent will be listening on 127.0.0.1:3080
+      # It costs around a few minutes to start, the broker will be listening on 127.0.0.1:3080
       ```

-2. User Starts the User Agent:
+2. User Starts the User Broker:

    1. Copy the file [config](./user/config.example.yaml) and make the following modifications:

       - Update `privateKeys` to the private key of your wallet for the 0G blockchain.

    2. Save the modified file as `./user/config.local.yaml`.
-   3. Start the user agent
+   3. Start the user broker

       ```sh
       docker compose -f ./user/docker-compose.yml up -d

-      # It costs around a few minutes to start, the agent will be listening on 127.0.0.1:1034
+      # It costs around a few minutes to start, the broker will be listening on 127.0.0.1:1034
       ```

 3. Provider Registers the Service: